king-kostis/mini_projects/README.md

 This repository holds the source code to a few mini projects alongside some exercises I have implemented for learning purposes.
 > [!NOTE]
-> Apologies but the logic may be messy and hard to because these projects were more of a learning process.
+> Apologies but the logic in some of the projects might be messy and hard read.
+This is because these projects were more of a learning process and involved a lot of trial and error.
 Sorry for the inconvenience.

 ## Projects